 reviewed until the next actuarial valuation unless this is a requirement of the final, remedy process.
-Once the final remedy for McCloud is known, employers who did not make an allowance in their

-Assumed rate of future long term average CPI inflation - 2.4% p.a., based on the yields available on gilts and index-linked gilts of appropriate duration less an adjustment of 1% p.a. to allow for the
+Once the final remedy for McCloud is known, employers who did not make an allowance in their gilts and index-linked gilts of appropriate duration less an adjustment of 1% p.a. to allow for the